amagovpt/docs.dados.gov.pt/faqs_en/about_opendata.md

 The body may carry out any type of public consultation and ask to its most frequent interlocutors or other stakeholders which data they would like to access.

-AMA may also help in this process, including with the collaboration in the organization of workshops/events aiming to promote these interactions, contact us at dados@ama.pt.
+ARTE may also help in this process, including with the collaboration in the organization of workshops/events aiming to promote these interactions, contact us at dados@ama.pt.